is now available! Read about the new features and fixes from November.

 File Icon Themes

-3. Use the cursor keys to preview the icons of the theme.
+2. Use the Up and Down keys to navigate through the list and preview the icons of the theme.

-4. Select the theme you want and hit Enter.
+3. Select the theme you want and press Enter.

 file icon theme dropdown

-By default, the Seti file icon set is used and those are the icons you see in the File Explorer.
-Once a file icon theme is selected, the selected theme will be remembered and appear again whenever VS Code is restarted.
+By default, the Seti File Icon Theme is used and those are the icons you see in the Explorer view.
+VS Code remembers your File Icon Theme selection across restarts.
 You can disable file icons by selecting None.

-VS code ships with two file icon themes; Minimal and Seti.
-To install more file icon themes, select the Install Additional File Icon Themes item in the file icon theme picker and you'll see a query for file icon themes (tag:icon-theme) in the Extensions view.
+VS Code ships with two file icon themes: Minimal and Seti.
+To install more File Icon Themes, select the Install Additional File Icon Themes item in the File Icon Theme picker, which opens the Extensions view, filtered by icon themes.

 You can also browse the VS Code Marketplace site directly to find available themes.